-For this edition, we again found inspiration in photographs of Barbara Jean Jones – our dear friend, beloved daughter and a fellow lacemaker – to whose memory is the exhibition dedicated.
+For this edition, we again found inspiration in photographs of Barbara Jean Jones – our dear friend, beloved daughter and a fellow lacemaker – to whose memory is this event dedicated.

-Barb loved sun, and she captured many beautiful moments with her camera.
+Barb loved sun, and she captured many beautiful sunny moments with her camera.
 On the Canadian West Coast, sun can be in short supply, especially during long winter months.
-We yearn for bright and warm sunbeams, and worship them when they finally penetrate layers of grey clouds.
+We yearn for bright and warm sunbeams, and worship them when they finally raech us penetrating layers of grey clouds.
 Like most of us, Barbara loved to spend summer outdoors.
-She cherished the warm season on the family farm or in the summer house in BC interior.
+She cherished the warm season on the family farm in Lower Mainland, or in the BC interior summer house.
 She was always happy to follow the sun down south and visit her favourite place, California.
 Her personality seemed to be filled with sun energy – it radiated from her eyes and brightened her smile…

 Free patterns with working instructions are provided for fibre as well as wire mediums.
-We invite lacemakers to fill their hearts with vibrant, life-giving sun energy.
+We invite lacemakers to use the supplied pricking and fill their hearts with vibrant, life-giving sun energy.

 Download the free pattern and working instruction here.

 If you have not participated in the previous edition, you can read the Story of Barb’s Heart .
 You can also view the 1st lace|heart|art Online Exhibition 2018 and 2nd lace|heart|art Online Exhibition 2019 with almost hundred beautiful lace hearts from all over the world.

 We are looking forward to receiving your 3rd lace|heart|art challenge entries before February 14th, 2020!